LEEADers in CREE

 Encouraging interest from those invested in progressing an equitable evaluation ecosystem.

-LEEAD is an evaluation training program designed to develop a pathway for diverse leaders in culturally responsive and equitable evaluation (CREE) who will advance the field of evaluation.
-Since the Program began in the fall of 2015, 35 Scholars have completed the LEEAD Program.
+Leaders in Equitable Evaluation and Diversity (LEEAD) is an evaluation training program designed to develop a pathway for diverse leaders in culturally responsive and equitable evaluation (CREE) who will advance the field of Evaluation.
+Since it began in the fall of 2015, 62 Scholars have completed the LEEAD Program.